 Few states have been as defined by their African American population as Maryland, and the museum, across the street from a pre–Civil War...

-Two blocks north, Port Discovery is a converted fish market, which has a playhouse, a laboratory, a TV studio and even Pharaoh’s tomb....
+Two blocks north of the harbor, Port Discovery is a converted fish market, which has a playhouse, a laboratory, a watery activity area,...

 Howl at the Moon